sandymc97/sandymc97/README.md

 ### Hi!
 I'm Sandy.
  Hi!
-I'm Sandy McGee, a fullstack software engineer with expertise in creating efficient, user-friendly applications.
-I have a background in special education which enables me to understand and develop accessible and user-centric software.
-I am passionate about making a change in topics such as special education and animal rescue through technology.
+I'm Sandy McGee, a meticulous full-stack software engineer with proficiency in crafting streamlined and user-friendly applications.
+With a robust background in education, I possess a profound understanding of accessible and user-oriented software development.
+I'm passionate about using this distinctive perspective to engineer projects that are not only effective but also exemplify remarkable efficiency in their intention.
 My goal is to build purposeful software solutions for a brighter future!